Francis Barraud: His Master's Voice

 Having set aside the painting, someone then suggested to Barraud that he should replace the black trumpet with a more aesthetically-pleasing brass horn.
-In May 1899, he approached the Gramophone Company, whose Berliner gramophones were made with brass horns, at their Maiden Lane office in London, taking with him a photo of his original piece.
-William Barry Owen, head of the company's English operation, took an interest in the painting and, after a period of negotiation, the company agreed to purchase it, on the condition that the original cylinder-based phonograph be replaced with their model of disc-based gramophone.
+In May 1899, he approached the Gramophone Company, whose Berliner gramophones were made with brass horns, at their Maiden Lane office in London, taking with him the photo of his original piece.
+William Barry Owen, head of the firm, took an interest in the painting and agreed to purchase it on the condition that the original cylinder-based phonograph be replaced with their model of disc-based gramophone.
 Barraud was paid £50 for the altered painting, and another £50 for the copyright (the total being equivalent to approximately £10,000 in 2019).
-In 1900, the painting was registered as a trademark in the United States and Canada by Emile Berliner, founder of the Gramophone Company, before subsequently being transferred the following year to Eldridge Johnson of the Victor Talking Machine Company, later RCA Victor, which extended the copyright further afield.
+In July 1900, the painting and phrase "His Master's Voice" were registered as trademarks in the United States and Canada by Gramophone inventor Emile Berliner before subsequently being adopted the following year by Eldridge R. Johnson, founder of the Victor Talking Machine Company, later RCA Victor, which extended the copyright further afield.

 His Master's Voice would go on to become associated with the music retailer HMV, a subsidiary of the Gramophone Company.
 The first HMV store was opened in Oxford Street in 1921, with Barraud amongst those in attendance.
 In 1931, The Gramophone Company merged with the Columbia Graphophone Company to form Electric and Musical Industries Limited (EMI).

 Later life and death

 Barraud was never able to match the success of His Master's Voice and, by 1913, he was struggling financially.
 Upon learning this, the Gramophone Company's Alfred Clark commissioned a replica of His Master's Voice for The Victor Talking Machine Company.
-Barraud subsequently developed his own successful enterprise, painting copies of his most famous work for various corporate clients, most of them associated with the Victor Company in the United States.
+Barraud subsequently developed his own successful enterprise, painting copies of His Master's Voice, many of them for executives and employees of the Victor Company in the United States.

-In 1919, the Victor Company and the Gramophone Company jointly arranged for Barraud to receive a pension of £250 a year - later increased to £350 in 1924 - as a gesture of appreciation for his services.
+In 1919, the Victor Company and the Gramophone Company jointly arranged for Barraud to receive a pension of £250 a year – later increased to £350 in 1924 – as a gesture of appreciation for his services.

 On 29 August 1924, Barraud died in Hampstead, London and was buried in Hampstead Cemetery.